These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 For regulations like TCPA in the U.S., there are some strict guidelines you must follow.
 (More on this in the next section.)

-When dealing with dialers and customer data, there are two main legal considerations: TCPA and GDPR.
+When dealing with dialers and customer data, there are two primary legal considerations: TCPA and GDPR.
 But first, please consult with a licensed attorney in your jurisdiction for specific legal advice.
 This is not legal advice.
+Consider the regulations surrounding automated dialing systems, including compliance with the FCC and TCPA, to avoid potential legal consequences.

 TCPA